moes93/mohamed-nc-games/README.md

 🕹️Greetings and a warm welcome to my Games API project 🕹️

 I've developed a backend service that serves as a hub for Games, delivering data and details to the frontend structure.
 This application can be interacted with programmatically, allowing clients/users to retrieve, submit, modify, and remove data.
-You can also access my Games API live by clicking on this link 🔗 [here to Link]([URL](https://nayems-be-nc-games.onrender.com/api)) or by copying the following url to your browser 🔗 https://mohamed-nc-game-backend.onrender.com/api, which describes all the possible end points for this API.
+You can also access my Games API live by clicking on this link 🔗 [Word to Link]([URL](https://mohamed-nc-game-backend.onrender.com/api) or by copying the following url to your browser 🔗 https://mohamed-nc-game-backend.onrender.com/api, which describes all the possible end points for this API.

 To use and test this API please follow the steps below.
 Important Notes: You will need to have PostgreSQL v12.0 and Node.js v19.3.0 or later!
 ## Accessing the databases